Perfect Pilot Franchises[Updated Feb 2022]

-Every franchise network has to begin somewhere, so once there is some trading history than “wannabe” Franchisors start thinking about offering their first franchises for sale.
+Every franchise network has to begin somewhere, so once there is some trading history “wannabe” Franchisors start thinking about offering their first franchises for sale.
 This means getting the first “satellite” area or location running.
 Most franchisors would call this a pilot scheme.
 Others may refer to a test franchise, a trial franchise or a template franchise.
 I’ve heard lots of descriptions, but they all amount to the same thing.

 So what is the problem with this in relation to the my new pub business?
 Firstly, those first franchisees who are road-testing mine and my new business partner’s franchise are going to run into some teething problems as the core business learns how to integrate it’s first franchisees.
-These early adopters of our scheme are test pilots who may have thought they were buying a tried and tested franchise but never asked or were never told.
+These early adopters of our scheme are test pilots who may have thought they were buying a tried and tested franchise but never asked.
+Or were never told.
 Secondly, they are taking on a much greater personal and financial risk than a bonafide franchisee running to a proven business model.
 Having said that, there are also distinct plus points for the franchisees joining (sorry, creating) our new franchise network.

-The plusses are that, as early takers, they will usually get far greater attention from the franchisor than those who come on board later.
+The plusses are that, as early adopters, they will usually get far greater attention from the franchisor than those who come on board later.
 The reason for this is if they don’t succeed the network as a whole will struggle to grow.
 Why?
 Because it’s essential for all candidates who follow to hear a positive endorsement of the franchise from the first franchisees in the network.
 Because the first franchisees literally drive the network forward, new franchisors must ensure that they are kept happy and therefore provide a level of support that is often out of kilter with what’s required.
-Another major plus for early franchisees is that their entrepreneurial spirit in joining an immature network will almost certainly attract a heavily discounted price on the franchise fee.
+Another major plus for early franchisees is that their entrepreneurial spirit in joining an immature network will almost certainly attract a discounted franchise fee.
 It may also give them better-negotiating powers, and enable them to secure first refusal on additional territories, or larger territories and other such benefits.

 I am often asked by clients where pilots come from in the first place and, in my experience, most are connected individuals.
-If not, they are usually entrepreneurial franchisees taking advantage of special offers they’ve seen advertised or people who have been introduced to potential franchisors through a pilot launch service, such as that offered by Lime Licensing Group.
+If not, they are usually entrepreneurial franchisees taking advantage of special offers they’ve seen advertised.
+Or people who have been introduced to potential franchisors through a pilot launch service, such as that offered by Lime Licensing Group.

 In multi-brand franchise companies, pilots often come from the other company-owned networks because the Franchisor already knows the competence and motivational level of the individual concerned.
 The individual is also liable to benefit from such a move as he or she also knows the franchisor.